 Its bright doors and striking red staircase make it onto lots of social media feeds!

-The area was developed by Patrick Geddes as part of a housing programme in the Old Town.
+Patrick Geddes developed the area as part of a housing programme in the Old Town.

-Just think, you are just below another buildings you saw!
+Just think, you are just below another building you saw!
 Edinburgh Castle.

 Edinburgh Scotch Whisky Experience

 If you are visiting Scotland for the first time and/or want to find out more about the national drink, whisky, Edinburgh Scotch Whisky Experience is a five-star experience.

 The 1.5-hour tour is 3D in parts and ends with you taking a dram of the water of life, so factor that into your itinerary if you intend to visit past the castle doors.